-ART 225 Foundations in Art Education /3 cr. hrs./3 per./3 Lec./(0 Lab.)
-Prerequisite: 9 credit hours in ART.
+ART 225 Foundations in Art Education /3 cr. hrs./3 periods (3 lec.)

+□ Prerequisite: 9 credit hours in ART.

 Examination of the history and theory of art education with emphasis on the origin and development of art teaching policies and practices.